TelegraphCreative/abodu-fed/site/content/pages/index.md

       type: how_its_delivered__list--item
       how_its_delivered__list--item__icon: painless_purchase
       how_its_delivered__list--item__heading: 'Painless Purchase'
       how_its_delivered__list--item__copy: 'Place a $250 deposit and we''ll conduct a feasibility study for you.
-If we can''t get a permit approved, you get that back. <Br> Need help with financing?
+If we can''t get a permit approved, you get that back. <Br><Br> Need help with financing?
 Our friends at Unison can help you utilize your home''s equity.'
       '#hidden': false
   how_its_delivered__heading: 'How it''s delivered'
   how_its_delivered__subheading: 'Seamless Experience.'